-With just about every show-goer attached to his or her smartphone, tablet or other mobile device (even a smart watch, which someone showed me) as they moved from booth to booth, it becomes clear how important and impactful the mobile revolution has been on the technology industry.
+With just about every show-goer attached to his or her smartphone, tablet or other mobile device (even smart watches, which someone showed me) as they moved from booth to booth, it becomes clear how important and impactful the mobile revolution has been on the technology industry.
 Mobile knows no market boundary — it applies as much to commercial security as it does to residential.
 And in both cases, if you, as a security dealer or integrator do not embrace this shift and offer your customers access to these innovations, those customers will find someone else who can.

-That means knowing your apps — so many vendors introduced mobile apps for their products, it was hard to keep it straight.
-Quantum Secure’s Director of Corporate Marketing Rochelle Thompson, for example, told me her company is working on 10 different apps for launch in 2014.
+That means knowing your apps — so many vendors introduced mobile apps for their products, it was hard to keep it all straight.
+Quantum Secure’s Director of Corporate Marketing Rochelle Thompson, for example, told me that the company is working on 10 different apps for launch in 2014.
 “We are so attached to our devices,” she said.
 “It’s gotten so crazy that we have to remind each other to actually put the phone down and talk.”

-While I never did run into anyone with a portable fence in a backpack, I wouldn’t put it past many of the progressive vendors in our industry.
+While I thankfully never did run into anyone with a portable fence in a backpack, I wouldn’t put it past many of the progressive vendors in our industry.
 Just remember to keep yourself innovative and relevant by staying on top of new apps as they come into the marketplace, and be sure to tell your customers about them too!